-We will receive net proceeds of approximately US\$ million from this offering, after deducting underwriting discounts and commissions and the estimated offering expenses payable by us.
-Assuming that we convert the full amount of the net proceeds from this offering into Renminbi, a 1% appreciation of the Renminbi against the U.S. dollar, from a rate of RMB6.2301 to US\$1.00 to a rate of RMB6.2924 to US\$1.00, will result in a decrease of RMB million (US\$ million) of the net proceeds from this offering.
+We estimate that we will receive net proceeds of approximately US\$96.5 million from this offering, assuming the underwriters do not exercise their option to purchase additional ADS in this offering after deducting underwriting discounts and commissions and the estimated offering expenses payable by us.
+These estimates are based upon an assumed public offering price of US\$25.40 per ADS, the closing trading price of our ADSs on the NYSE on March 4, 2013.
+Assuming that we convert the full amount of the net proceeds from this offering into Renminbi, a 1% appreciation of the Renminbi against the U.S. dollar, from a rate of RMB6.2301 to US\$1.00 to a rate of RMB6.2924 to US\$1.00, will result in a decrease of RMB6.0 million (US\$1.0 million) of the net proceeds from this offering.